 Results and discussion

-We performed all training with two train:test data split.
+We performed all training with two train:test data splits.
 All the results discussed below are for a training set and test set ratio of 7:4 only (unless mentioned explicitly).

 Model 7, 8 and 9 predict all solute concentrations with least error